How can you expand your revenue within your existing client base?

 What I’d say is the industry that moved online first was retail because it was simpler products.
 They were commodities.
 You could show a picture, price, or review and people would buy them.
 What we’ve been talking about in basic retail, you removed all that customer service for a lot of these businesses.
 That was seen as a cost center.
 What we’ve seen is that the businesses that are more open to having this communication with the customer are the ones that are coming online now in the second wave.
 We call it high consideration.
 Insurance, lending, education, local services, and healthcare are about half of the consumer economy and are more considered purchases.

 In these industries, because they’ve always had the person involved and they don’t necessarily believe that what retail did is right for them, they’re more open to having that human touch.
 We work with them a lot.
 What’s interesting to call it out is, in retail, when we do tests, it has the same value.
 Having a conversation with our customers, even in a retail commoditized product, can lead to great outcomes.
-I call out companies like Curated that do this very where, in certain categories, they now sell products online with a human being that helps you.
+I call out companies like Curated that do this very well.
+In certain categories, they now sell products online with a human being that helps you.
 They see great value in that.
 A lot of brands are afraid to do it because they’ve seen customer service as a cost center for so long.

 A lot of brands don’t have the technology to do it because their tools are helping them avoid communication, not proactively do it.
 They misinterpret this.
 This is not us saying you should let every customer contact you all the time.
 That would be a huge cost.
 What we’re saying is to find the moments when you know that your customer is struggling.
 You shouldn’t be so arrogant that your product online is perfect.

-Reach out to them and say, “Hi, sir, ma’am.
+Reach out to them and say, “Hi, sir, hi ma’am.
 I see that you have a home and you’re looking to get a new fence for that home.
 How can I help you?”
 It doesn’t have to be a hard sell.
 You’re truly trying to help that person figure out if the product that you’re selling is the right product for them.
 We see huge success even in retail.
 As I said, the reason we don’t focus on retail is, philosophically, the narrative in retail is don’t talk to your customer.
 In retail, they don’t have teams of people that are used to doing this outbound motion where they’re engaging with people.
 There’s huge potential in that category.
 We don’t focus on it now.

 Years ago, I would do studies that were offline.
 It clearly showed that the people who would buy, when they purchased, the reason how they made the decision was they looked at the value perception and the service perception of what they were buying.
 It was 80/20.
 Those two categories were 80% of that process and then things like price and convenience.